 The District is party to a Funding and Reimbursement Agreement with Vista Highlands, LLC, ("Owner") dated April 20, 2015, pursuant to which Vista agreed to advance certain funds to the District to finance the District's operation, administrative and maintenance expenses.
-The District's obligations under this agreement are subject to annual appropriation by the District.
+The District's obligations under this agreement are subject to annual appropriation by the District, and it accrues interest at 7%.